 Great news for those keen to do a well-paying job out-of-the-country!
-As per an estimate from the Australian Department of Jobs and Small Business, employment across the country will jump by 886,100 (or 7.1%) over the five years to May 2023.
+As per an estimate from the Australia Department of Jobs and Small Business, employment across the country will jump by 886,100 (or 7.1%) over the five years to May 2023.
 The long-term structural movement in employment towards services businesses is projected to carry on over the next five years.

 Given this, Down Under is the right place for you to be at, if you are overseas immigration motivated person and interested to do a rewarding job out-of-the-country.

 Since this highly developed global economy is churning-out numerous rewarding jobs for the professionals of all kinds at a time when such jobs are hard to find elsewhere, it is hardly a matter of surprise that Oz is a considered a haven for the ambitious and enterprising individuals, especially the skilled workers.